sourcegraph/handbook/content/departments/technical-success/ta/team-culture/team-norms.md

 ###### Other helpful links and tools

-- Make sure you have enabled the Gmail Integration with Vitaly - [Link](https://docs.vitally.io/pushing-data-to-vitally/integrations/gmail) and your SFDC Gmail connector
+- Make sure you have enabled the Gmail Integration with Vitally - [Link](https://docs.vitally.io/pushing-data-to-vitally/integrations/gmail) and your SFDC Gmail connector

 ### Salesforce